Dr Ruth Taylor

 Ruth works on improving satellite image data assimilation capabilities at the Met Office.

 Ruth's work aims to enhance the use of satellite radiance observations in the weather forecasting process.
-These data are assimilated into the Met Office Unified Model in order to improve our NWP performance.
+These data are assimilated into the Unified Model in order to improve our NWP performance.

 She is currently working on assimilation of clear-sky radiances from the SEVIRI instrument on board the EUMETSAT Meteosat Second Generation (MSG) series of satellites.
 These observations, images of the Earth's disc in both the solar and infrared spectral regions, contain temperature and humidity information at relatively high temporal resolution.
-This can positively influence our forecast model's analyses of the Earth's atmosphere via a 4D-Var assimilation system, and hence improve our forecast skill.
+This can positively influence Met Office Numerical Weather Prediction models's analyses of the Earth's atmosphere via a 4D-Var assimilation system, and hence improve our forecast skill.

 Ruth has been working in the Met Office's Satellite Applications group since 2004, primarily carrying out research using MSG data.
 This has included work on one-dimensional (column) cloud retrievals from SEVIRI radiances and assimilation of retrieved cloud information in the forecast model.